LilaRest/bulb/bulb_docs/docs/nodes.md

 > - ### Delete nodes

-Node models' instances possess a **`delete()`** method, which one delete allow us to delete nodes and all others linked to this nodes with a "CASCADE" relationship.
+Node models' instances possess a **`delete()`** method, which one allows us to delete nodes and all others linked to this nodes with a "CASCADE" relationship.

 <br/>
 <br/>